maiziex/Aquila/README.md

 * Aquila outputs all raw contigs, even those <1kb.
 For some other downstream analyses (e.g. to obtain QV from Merqury), it is necessary to filter out small contigs.

 ### Clean Data
-##### If your hard drive storage is limited (Aquila will generate a lot of intermediate files by local assembly), it is suggested to quily clean some data by running "Aquila_clean.py" after you get all your contig files in "Assembly_Contigs_files".
+##### If your hard drive storage is limited (Aquila will generate a lot of intermediate files by local assembly), it is suggested to quily clean some data by running `Aquila_clean.py` after you get all your contig files in `Assembly_Contigs_files`.
 Or you can keep them for some analysis (check the above output directory tree for details).
 ```
 Aquila/bin/Aquila_clean.py --assembly_dir Assembly_results_S12878
 ```

 ## Assembly Based Variants Calling and Phasing:
-##### For example, you can use "Assemlby_results_S12878" as input directory to generate a VCF file which includes SNPs, small Indels and SVs, and the phased profile of all of them.
+##### For example, you can use `Assemlby_results_S12878` as input directory to generate a VCF file which includes SNPs, small Indels and SVs, and the phased profile of all of them.
 ##### Please check <a href="https://github.com/maiziex/Aquila/blob/master/Assembly_based_variants_call/README.md/">Assembly_based_variants_call_and_phasing</a> for details.

 ## Aquila assembly for other version of human referece: hg19